If you are about ready to hire a PR agency, read this ASAP.

-Outside of these top 7 qualities, here are a few best practices once you’ve narrowed down your list of PR agencies.
+Outside of these top 7 qualities, here are a few best practices once you’ve narrowed your list of PR agencies.

 Best Practices for Hiring PR Agencies

 Give them a challenge.
 It’s not uncommon for companies to provide a challenge for participating PR agencies.
-These are the most interesting RFPs because it’s an opportunity to showcase you’re thinking, methodologies, and creative strategies.
+These are the most interesting RFP because it’s an opportunity to showcase you’re thinking, methodologies, and creative strategies.